 Parent Breed Overview

-Designer dogs are currently very popular because it creates so many other options when it comes to dog breeds.
-The term ‘designer dog’ simply refers to the mixing of two purebred dogs in the hope of creating a perfect pup.
-In this case the purebred parents are the Border Collie and the Siberian Husky, and their puppy creation is the dog that we are going to outline in this article, the Border Collie Husky hybrid.
+Designer dogs are currently very popular because they create so many other options when it comes to dog breeds.
+The term “designer dog” simply refers to the mixing of two purebred dog breeds in the hope of creating a perfect pup.
+In this case, the purebred parents are the Border Collie and the Siberian Husky, and their puppy creation is the Border Collie Husky hybrid or Border Husky.

-Unfortunately, there are a handful of purebred breeders that disagree with the notion of designer dogs, however, it is scientifically proven to have health benefits, and so as long as the puppy is healthy it can only be a good thing.
+Unfortunately, there are a handful of purebred breeders that disagree with the notion of designer dogs.
+However, it is scientifically proven to have health benefits, so as long as the puppy is healthy, it can only be a good thing.
 It also allows families who are torn between two breeds to combine their appearances and traits in order to achieve the best of both worlds in one pooch.

-It is important to understand a little more about his parents in order to fully understand the Border Collie and Siberian Husky mixed pooch.
-In this article he shall be referred to as the Border Husky.
+It is important to understand a little more about his parents in order to fully understand the Border Collie and Siberian Husky mix.

-The Border Collie’s ancestors date back to 43 A.D in Great Britain, and he is believed to be a mix of Roman herding dogs and the Icelandic Sheepdog.
+The Border Collie’s ancestors date back to 43 A.D. in Great Britain, and he is believed to be a mix of Roman herding dogs and the Icelandic Sheepdog.
 The Border Collie was engineered to be an agile and intelligent dog to herd his flock on the rocky terrain of Wales and Scotland.
-The Border Collie has repeatedly been tested by Veterinarians and researchers and proven to be the most intelligent dog breed in the world, they are quite simply the Einstein of dogs!
-Because of their similar looks, and energy levels, they are often compared to Australian Shepherds.
+Border Collies have repeatedly been tested by veterinarians and researchers and have proven to be the most intelligent dog breed in the world.
+They are quite simply the Einstein of dogs!
+Because of their similar looks and energy levels, they are often compared to Australian Shepherds.

-In 2019 the Border Collie has been listed by the American Kennel Club (AKC) as the 35th most popular dog in America.
-Border Collies also make popular mixed breed pups with other breeds, because of their sweet natured personalities.
-Some of the popular mixes are the labrador border collie mix, or the Shollie, which is a mix between the GSD and the border collie.
+In 2022, the Border Collie was listed by the American Kennel Club (AKC) as the 30th most popular dog in America.
+Border Collies also make popular mixed-breed pups with other breeds because of their sweet-natured personalities.
+Some of the popular mixes are the Labrador Border Collie mix or the Shollie, which is a mix between the GSD and the Border Collie.

-The Siberian Husky is one of the oldest dog breeds on the planet, and he was developed thousands of years ago in Russia.
-His purpose was to deliver supplies between various indigenous tribes in Siberia, he was favored for his limitless stamina and the ability to haul goods across large expanses of icy terrain.
+The Siberian Husky is one of the oldest dog breeds on the planet and was developed thousands of years ago in Russia.
+His purpose was to deliver supplies to various indigenous tribes in Siberia.
+He was favored for his limitless stamina and the ability to haul goods across large expanses of icy terrain.
 The indigenous tribes would then invite him into their family homes after a hard day at work, and because of his loyalty and love for his master, he would also enjoy the privilege of keeping his family warm at night.

-The Siberian Husky was relatively unknown outside of Siberia, but this all changed when a pack of Siberian Huskies embarked on a 658 mile hike to carry a life-saving antidote to towns who were being ravaged by a deadly outbreak of Diphtheria.
-Since this heroic journey, he became famous across the world and he has been a popular family pet ever since.
-He was also listed as the 14th most popular breed in the US by the AKC.
-Huskies are also some of the more popular mixed breed dogs, getting mixed with other pups ranging from the pom-husky mix, to the Golden Husky.
+The Siberian Husky was relatively unknown outside of Siberia, but this all changed when a pack of Siberian Huskies embarked on a 658-mile hike to carry a life-saving antidote to towns that were being ravaged by a deadly outbreak of Diphtheria.
+Since this heroic journey, he became famous across the world, and he has been a popular family pet ever since.
+He was also listed as the 21st most popular breed in the US by the AKC.
+Huskies are also some of the more popular mixed breed dogs, getting mixed with other pups ranging from the Pom-Husky mix to the Golden Husky.

 Border Collie Husky Mix

-This puppy is the offspring of two gorgeous dogs, so whichever parent he takes after you know that you are guaranteed to have a stunningly beautiful pup.
-The Border Husky mix inherits sublime intelligence, and stamina that cannot be beaten.
-Whilst he may inherit his Husky parent’s stubbornness, and he may inherit his Border Collie’s aloofness with strangers, but he is very loving and affectionate with his family.
+This puppy is the offspring of two gorgeous dogs.
+Whichever parent he takes after, you know that you are guaranteed to have a stunningly beautiful pup.
+The Border Husky mix inherits sublime intelligence and stamina that cannot be beaten.
+While he may inherit his Husky parent’s stubbornness, and he may inherit his Border Collie’s aloofness with strangers, he is very loving and affectionate with his family.

 He is a very sociable pup who loves to be the center of attention all of the time, and he is likely to inherit this trait from his Husky parent.
 It is likely that they will inherit the chattiness of the Husky breed as well, so you should be prepared for a lot of chirpiness and noise from your pup, but it is a very entertaining trait indeed.

-His parent, the Collie, is often labelled as the best herding dog in the world, and for good reason!
-His herding instinct is so strong that often this trait is passed down from generation to generation, even if the dogs have never worked as herding dogs.
+His parent, the Collie, is often labeled as the best herding dog in the world, and for good reason.
+His herding instinct is so strong that often, this trait is passed down from generation to generation, even if the dogs have never worked as herding dogs.
 This is fantastic news if you want to use the Border Husky hybrid as a working dog, but this is potentially not so great with young children and other animals.
-It is likely that their instinct to herd will be deflected onto young children and other animals, and it is also likely that he will deploy their nipping technique.
-For this reason, the Border Husky is not suited to other pets within the household, or households with very young children, so to avoid accidental injury.
+It is likely that their instinct to herd will be deflected onto young children and other animals, and it is also likely that they will deploy their nipping technique.
+For this reason, the Border Husky is not suited to other pets within the household or households with very young children to avoid accidental injury.

 Size & Appearance

-The Border Husky hybrid is a medium sized dog and he measures between 18 and 22 inches tall, from paw to shoulder, and he weighs between 30 to 45 pounds.
-He is slightly more compact than his Husky parent, but taller and more muscular than the Collie.
+The Border Husky hybrid is a medium-sized dog and he measures between 18 and 22 inches tall, from paw to shoulder, and he weighs between 30 and 45 pounds.
+He is slightly more compact than his Husky parent but taller and more muscular than the Collie.

-Whilst most hybrid dogs tend to look like one parent more so than the other, the Border Husky mix commonly has the Border Collie black and white colorings, with a Husky appearance.
-He retains his wolfy and wild look, but with a less imposing aura.
-They also commonly have piercing blue eyes that he inherits from his Husky parent, and on occasion they also have two different colored eyes.
-Their ears are similar to his Husky parent and they are semi-erect and alert.
+While most hybrid dogs tend to look like one parent more so than the other, the Border Husky mix commonly has the Border Collie black and white colorings, with a Husky appearance.
+He retains his wolfy and wild look but with a less imposing aura.
+They also commonly have piercing blue eyes inherited from their Husky parent.
+On occasion, they also have two different colored eyes.
+Their ears are similar to his Husky parent, and they are semi-erect and alert.

 Coat & Colors

-The Border Husky is available in all the Border Collie and Siberian Husky colors, including black, red, white, sable, brown and gray to name a few.
-Rarely the Border Husky will inherit the rare colors such as blue merle, red merle and saddleback sable.
+The Border Husky is available in all the Border Collie and Siberian Husky colors, including black, red, white, sable, brown, and gray, to name a few.
+Sometimes, the Border Husky will inherit rare colors such as blue merle, red merle, and saddleback sable.
 Typically, the Border Husky will take the colors black and white.